aa1215/clever_coding_challenge/README.md

     If the user provides a wrong file type (i.e. not a JSON file), the program will output an error message: `Error: Please enter a proper .json file.` and quit the program.

-2. Empty JSON file (i.e. no courses provided)
+2. `empty.json`: Empty JSON file (i.e. no courses provided)

-    If the input JSON file is empty, the program will output an error message: `Error: Please enter at least one class.`.
+    If the input JSON file is empty, the program will output an error message: `Error: Please enter at least one class.`

-2. 1 course provided with prerequisites
+2. 1 course provided with no prerequisites

+This case is handled in the topological sort - it will just print out the course.

 3. 1 course with prerequisites
 4. Prerequisites are not in the course_list
-5. Provided test cases
+5. `math.json`, `physics.json`: Provided test cases

+The program provides a correct ordering for each of these test cases.

 ## Considerations and Future Improvements